tamplite/codexia-best-practices/DEVELOPMENT_BEST_PRACTICES.md

 2.  **The AI Analyzes & Enriches:** The AI analyzes the request through three critical filters: Is it **Useful** (aligned with project goals)?
 Is it **Stable** (low risk to the codebase)?
 Is it **Collaborative** (can it be broken into a clear, confirmable plan)?
 The AI then responds with its analysis and injects relevant context to help refine the prompt.
 3.  **Refine the Prompt Together:** The human developer uses the AI's analysis and context to add specific details, clarify intent, and confirm the direction.
 4.  **Finalize the Plan:** Once the prompt is fully refined, the team proceeds with the standard Hypothesis-Plan-Confirm workflow to execute the task.
+5.  **Establish Definitive Documentation:** Before a plan is proposed, we will collaboratively create a local markdown document (like our Definitive Documentation file).
+The human partner will find and paste the official, up-to-date documentation for the relevant APIs and SDKs into this file.
-5.  **Initiate Code Chunking (for large tasks):** For complex features, the finalized plan is broken down into a persistent, multi-step strategy.
+6.  **Initiate Code Chunking (for large tasks):** For complex features, the finalized plan is broken down into a persistent, multi-step strategy.
 Each step, or "chunk," is executed sequentially.
 This allows for manageable debugging and development, ensuring both the AI and the human partner can focus on one part of the problem at a time.

 ## 3. Mitigating AI-Specific Risks
 <!-- type: universal -->